The Derived Auslander--Iyama Correspondence II: Bimodule Calabi--Yau Structures: Differential graded algebras

 \section{Differential graded algebras}

-In order to fix notations and sign conventions, in this preliminary section we recall the basic aspects of the representation theory of differential graded algebras.
+To fix notation and sign conventions, in this preliminary section we recall the basic aspects of the representation theory of differential graded algebras.
 All the material in this section is standard and therefore our exposition is rather brief; our main references are~\cite{Kel94,Kel06}.